Linux 4.17 Released - Slashdot

 Well +0.1 every three months is consistent, but it's in complete contraction to the rest you said.
 There's absolutely no useful major/minor version in the numbering, there's never any skipping it's just one month merge window, two months of RCs, release.
 Now with random major version bumps that mean nothing.
 He could have switched to Ubuntu's YY.MM format like Linux 18.06 and lost nothing, at least then everyone would know at a glance how old the kernel is.
 It's what makes the most sense when you're doing t

-The actual changelog (and not the source) (Score:4, Informative)
+The actual changelog (and not the source) (Score:3, Informative)

 So this last week was pretty calm, even if the pattern of most of the